Broomfield Soccer Club

 Broomfield Junior Soccer Club (BJSC), commonly known as Broomfield Soccer Club (BSC), is a youth association football (aka soccer) club based in Broomfield, Colorado, USA.

 Club structure

-BSC is an independent, volunteer run, 501(c)(3) non-profit corporation which provides recreational and competitive soccer programs for the boys and girls of Broomfield as well as those of surrounding communities.
-The Club provides for the administration of the programs as well as the recruitment of coaches, referees, and players.
+BSC is an independent 501(c)(3) non-profit corporation which provides recreational, competitive and academy level soccer programs for the boys and girls of Broomfield as well as those of surrounding communities.
+The club provides for the administration of the programs as well as the recruitment of coaches, referees, and players.
 Most of BSC's activities are managed by paid staff with strategic oversight provided by a Board of Directors elected from the Club's membership.

-BSC is affiliated with Colorado Soccer Association (CSA), which is affiliated with the United States Youth Soccer Association (USYSA) which is the youth affiliate and largest member of U.S. Soccer, the governing body for soccer in the United States.
+BSC's recreational and competitive programs are affiliated with Colorado Soccer Association (CSA).
+BSC's academy programs field teams in the Girls Academy and Development Player League on the girls' side, and MLS Next 2 and National Premier League on the boys' side.
+These leagues are sanctioned by United States Youth Soccer (USYS), United States Sports Specialty Association (USSSA), and/or US Club Soccer, all of which report to the United States Soccer Federation (USSF), which is the governing body for soccer in the United States.
 In turn, US Soccer is affiliated with the Federal International Football Association (FIFA), the international governing body for soccer.

-Operationally, BSC is divided into two components:
+Operationally, BSC is divided into several components: